UniMath/agda-unimath/src/orthogonal-factorization-systems/extensions-dependent-maps.lagda.md

 ## Properties

-### Characterizing identifications of extensions of maps
+### Characterizing equality of extensions of dependent maps

 ```agda
 module _